 One gets the impression that this “walled” city already had a heavy leaning toward free enterprise.
 Rahab was almost definitely a capitalist.
 She went so far as to misdirect the extortionists (government or otherwise) who came looking to take advantage of the scouts.

 Regarding the whole modern-day fairytale of the Israelites marching around the city for seven days with trumpets and such until the walls came tumbling down…

 Things like singing,” “shouting” and “trumpets” are often used in the bible where we might use words like “promotion,” “marketing,” or “propaganda.”
 What if the story is actually telling us that the Israelites (free people who governed themselves from the bottom up) interacted with the people of Jericho in an intense, purposeful, and focused manner for seven days (could simply mean a long period of time) until the people of Jericho saw the distinct advantages of the Hebrew’s governmental system and simply decided to join them.
 The “walls came tumbling down.”
 Or “the walls were driven into the ground.”
-Flattened.”
+Flattened.
 Kind of like how we describe businesses with “flat” management structures.
 They gave up their central government and walled-off city in favor of being fully integrated into the free, borderless, prosperous, well-organized society of Israel.